needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsGettingStarted.md

 In addition, you can use an [`AssetReference`](xref:UnityEngine.AddressableAssets.AssetReference) to access the sub-object of an asset.
 See notes in the below section.

 For `SpriteAtlas` objects specifically, be sure that the **Include In Build** is enabled on the `SpriteAtlas` object.
 If **Include in Build** is disabled, then the `SpriteAtlas` cannot be built in any form, including the content build done by Addressables.

+When viewing a `SpriteAtlas` in the Addressable Groups window, ensure the `SpriteAtlas` has been packed if you intend to view the sub-objects in the Window.
+This can be done by clicking Pack Preview in the inspector of the `SpriteAtlas` object.
+If the `SpriteAtlas` is packed and you still cannot see the sub-objects, check the "Show Sprite and Subobject Addresses" option is enabled; it is located in the Tools menu of the Addressable Group window.

 ### Using the AssetReference class
 The [`AssetReference`](xref:UnityEngine.AddressableAssets.AssetReference) class provides a way to access Addressable Assets without needing to know their addresses.
 To access an Addressable Asset using the `AssetReference` class: